 - Server site subnets: The app will list all the subnets on the server site in this section.
 The outbound policy of all the subnets will be set to VPN, which means when VPN-enabled devices access those subnets from your local network, Firewalla will send the traffic via VPN.

 - Internet: Direct or VPN

 Direct means the VPN-enabled devices will be using its default gateway for Internet access.

 VPN means the VPN-enabled devices will be using the gateway on the VPN server site for Internet access

 - Force DNS over VPN: on or off

 For VPN-enabled devices, force using DNS over VPN or not(system default instead).

-When it is on, Adblock, Family Mode, Safe Search, and DoH will not be working on devices connected to VPN
+When it is on, DNS requests will be forwarded to VPN server, Adblock, Family Mode, Safe Search, and DoH will not be working on devices connected to VPN.

 - Internet Kill Switch: on or off